microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/3_Full-Ramp/readme.md

 ## Summary

-<br>This application shows how to drive a stepper motor in Full-Step, Half-Step or Microstep, while controlling the acceleration and deceleration, using AVR16EB32, MPBB, MPBB Adapter and a power supply.
+<br>This application shows how to drive a stepper motor in Full-Step, Half-Step or Microstep, while controlling the acceleration and deceleration, using AVR16EB32, MPPB, MPPB Adapter and a power supply.

 <br>[Back to Top](#full-ramp)
 <br>[Back to Related Documentation](#related-documentation)